sourmash-bio/sourmash/doc/api-example.md

 * `MinHash.add_protein(...)` converts protein sequence into protein k-mers, and then hashes them and stores them.
 * `MinHash.seq_to_hashes(...)` will give you the hash values without storing them.
 * The `dayhoff` and `hp` encodings can be calculated on aa k-mers as well, using `MinHash` objects.

+Note that this is the code that is used by the command-line functionality in `sourmash sketch`, so the results at the command-line should match the results from the Python API.

 ## Set operations on hashes